GShuttleworth/athena/README.md

 Leave "User Email ID" blank and in the "Has File(s) box select "FALSE" from the drop down.
 Leave Trigger Execution as default "if other user posts a message"

+You are doing great.
+We are almost there!

 #### Steps 12 - 14 Getting our GIPHY API Key